Car Insurance Comparison Tool: See Average Rates by Insurer Before Sharing Your Phone Number

 Liberty Mutual$1,800$150New car replacement coverage

-How to Compare Car Insurance Properly: The #1 Mistake That Ruins Comparisons
+How to Compare Car Insurance Properly: The #1 Mistake

-To make a valid comparison, you must match four things across every quote: (1) the same liability limits, ideally 100/300/100 or higher, (2) the same deductible amounts for collision and comprehensive, (3) the same uninsured and underinsured motorist coverage, and (4) the same add-ons like rental car reimbursement and roadside assistance.
+To make a valid comparison, match four things across every quote: (1) the same liability limits, ideally 100/300/100 or higher, (2) the same deductible amounts for collision and comprehensive, (3) the same uninsured and underinsured motorist coverage, and (4) the same add-ons like rental car reimbursement and roadside assistance.

 What do the numbers 100/300/100 mean?
 The first number ($100,000) is the maximum per-person bodily injury liability.
 The second ($300,000) is the maximum per-accident bodily injury liability.
 The third ($100,000) is property damage liability.
-This means if you cause an accident, your insurer pays up to $100K for one injured person, $300K total for all injuries, and $100K for vehicle and property damage.
 The national average medical cost for a serious car accident injury exceeds $75,000, and a multi-vehicle accident can easily produce $200,000 or more in total claims.
-The minimum coverage in many states (25/50/25 or even 15/30/10) leaves you personally liable for everything above those limits.

 How Your Profile Changes Which Insurer Is Cheapest